Back to Blog

 How long was the show?

-Ninety minutes.
-Twelve songs.
+About ninety minutes.
+Eleven songs.
 Some extended with intros and outros.

 Was the whole album performed?